small-tortoise-dev/FaeArcade-smartcontracts/contracts/Treasury.tact_Treasury.md

 * 14506: Too many winners
 * 16751: Room already paid
 * 20618: Room does not exist
+* 24070: Only owner can refund rooms
+* 26225: No entries to refund
+* 26835: User already entered this room
 * 27407: Room already exists
 * 39893: Winners count must be positive
 * 40266: Room key must be positive
+* 41956: Entry fee below minimum
 * 43137: No remaining reward to claim
 * 49080: No airdrop pool available
 * 50845: Room is not closed
 * 51351: Entry fee must be exact amount
+* 52447: Only owner can create rooms
+* 55399: Only owner can close rooms
+* 56758: Room must be open to refund
 * 58501: Entry fee mismatch
+* 58627: Only owner can distribute airdrops
+* 60267: Only owner can distribute payouts
+* 62029: Room is full
 * 62631: Winners count mismatch

 ## Trait inheritance diagram